energietransitie/needforheat-generic-firmware/docs/releasing/secure_boot_bootloader.md

-# Secure bootloader for Twomes
+# Secure bootloader

 This section contains information how to build a secure bootloader for Twomes with ESP-IDF.
-There is anonther page that describes [how to build Twomes firmware that uses a secure bootloader](secure-boot-firmware.md).
-For more general information, you may also want to read the [Espressif secure boot documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v1.html).
+There is anonther page that describes [how to build Twomes firmware that uses a secure bootloader](secure_boot_firmware.md).
+For more general information, you may also want to read the [Espressif secure boot documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure_boot_v1.html).

 You only need to follow these steps for an ESP32 that does not have secure boot enabled yet, or had its bootloader overwritten.